-One program, the Master of Advanced Study in American Media and Popular Culture is entirely online.
+Two programs are offered online.
+The Master of Advanced Study in American Media and Popular Culture program and the new MA English Online program.
 For the other programs, students may be able to take a few online courses as part of your program of study.

 How do I apply?

 Students must apply to the university graduate admissions by submitting an online application and uploading supporting documents.